AdobeDocs/workfront.en/help/classic/workfront-basics/updating-work-items-and-viewing-updates/view-all-updates-in-a-report.md

 # View all updates in a Note report

-The Updates tabof an object displays a maximum number of 200 updates by default.&nbsp;To see all the updates that any of the users have entered for an object, you can create a Note report that displays all the updates.
+The Updates tab of an object displays a maximum number of 200 updates by default.&nbsp;To see all the updates that any of the users have entered for an object, you can create a Note report that displays all the updates.

 >[!NOTE]
 >